rakin406/trendy/README.md

 # trendy
-Check if github repository is trending.
+Check if github repository is trending, works with all date ranges.

 ## Installation
 ```shell